Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 Are There Any Downsides To Eating Nuts?

-Generally speaking, all nuts are relatively nutritious and offer protein, some healthy fats, and a good range of vitamins and minerals.
+In general, nuts are nutritious and provide protein, healthy fats, and an array of essential vitamins and minerals.

 - ‘Tree Nut Allergy’ by Food Allergy Research and Education (FARE)